 A recent study found that website owners missed more than 80% of the link opportunities.

-Even before Google migrated its ideas towards Semantic search, links acted as important signposts for search algorithms.
+Even before Google migrated its ideas toward Semantic search, links acted as important signposts for search algorithms.
 You can really understand the importance of links for Google’s Pagerank algorithm here.
 There are a few points of note about PageRank which are worth noting, though.

 First, PageRank was calculated at the page level, not the domain level.
 This means that internal links play a big part in determining the strength of the page in terms of Pagerank.
 Second, PageRank in its purest form has no context.
-A link should only have an effect on a search algorithm if it adds to the context of in which it exists.
-Google did talk about “Topical PageRank”, although were not explicit at the time about the way it implemented it.
+A link should only have an effect on a search algorithm if it adds to the context in which it exists.
+Google did talk about “Topical PageRank”, although was not explicit at the time about the way it implemented it.
 One paper on Topical PageRank from Cambridge University shows how this works.

 For search, the presence of links in a document collection adds valuable information over that contained in the text of the documents alone.Jardine & Teufel

 There are also important reasons why internal links are relevant in the world of semantic search.
 By linking text closely to content about the entity, you are making life much easier for a reader to understand the meaning of an article and – just as importantly – you are helping Google and other search engines derive the meaning of your content.
-For example, if you talk about “Queen” on a page, are you talking about a band, a monarch or a lifestyle choice?
+For example, if you talk about “Queen” on a page, are you talking about a band, a monarch, or a lifestyle choice?
 By linking to an article of content that has schema around this context, machines can readily identify the nature of the relationship between the two pieces of content.